Company fined $1.5 million for hiring children to clean meatpacking plants

 - The minors worked overnight shifts and used caustic chemicals to "clean razor-sharp saws" and other high-risk equipment, the Labor Department said.

-- The states with facilities included in the department's announcement were mostly across the South and Midwest, including Arkansas, Minnesota and Nebraska.
+- The states with facilities listed in the department's announcement were mostly across the South and Midwest, including Arkansas, Minnesota and Nebraska.

 By the numbers: Under the Fair Labor Standards Act, the Labor Department fined the company $15,138 fine for each minor who was employed in violation of the law.